-The Victoria County Court House is situated on a parcel of land facing the Saint John River in the Village of Perth-Andover, Victoria County.
-The former Village of Andover was once the shire town of Victoria County.
+The Victoria County Court House, located in the Village of Perth-Andover in Victoria County, faces the Saint John River on a parcel of land.
+The former Village of Andover once held the title of shire town for Victoria County.

-Built in 1878, the Victoria County Court House Provincial Historic Site’s significance lies in its historic use as a courthouse and for County Council meetings.
-It has also served as a jail, site of public hangings, the county sheriff office and living quarters.
+Constructed in 1878, the historical significance of the Victoria County Court House Provincial Historic Site is rooted in its use as a courthouse, a venue for County Council meetings, a jail, a site for public hangings, the county sheriff’s office, and living quarters.

 This remarkable building showcases the Italianate and Second Empire architectural styles, reflecting the importance and material opulence attributed to public buildings during the Victorian era.
 Notably, the courthouse is still actively utilized as a courthouse, registry office, and revenue office.
 The upper floors and courtroom are particularly impressive for their intricate details and exceptional preservation.

 This post has already been read 1648 times!